Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

-It can be shown that for an area-preserving mapping the second derivatives of $\hat{\mathbf{n}}$ with respect to $\mathbf{r}$ diverge at the defects, causing the torque $\delta E/\delta\phi$ acting on $\hat{\mathbf{n}}$ to diverge.
-Consequently, such a mapping is valid only for infinite $F$, and should be replaced with another solution near the defects for any finite $F$.
+It can be shown that for an area-preserving mapping the second spatial derivatives of $\hat{\mathbf{n}}$ diverge at the defects, causing the torque $\delta E/\delta\phi$ acting on $\hat{\mathbf{n}}$ to diverge.
+Consequently, such a mapping is valid only for infinite $F$; for any finite $F$, a different solution is required near the defects.
 To address this, we study the cores of the defects, defined as the regions where the area-preserving approximation breaks down significantly, and characterized by a notable deviation of the vorticity from the rigid rotation value $2\boldsymbol{\omega}$, as can be seen in Fig. \eqref{fig:The--lattice.}.
-This definition differs from the typical defect core definition, such as in scalar superfluid vortices, which is based on a significant reduction in density.
+This definition differs from the definition of a typical defect core, such as in scalar superfluid vortices, which is based on a significant reduction in density.
 In this sense, the defects we describe are coreless.

-In the limit of large $F$, the area on the plane occupied by each of the cores is independent of $F$.
-According to the Mermin-Ho relation, the area corresponding to the image of the core on the sphere is proportional to $F^{-1}$, hence its angular size scales as $\phi\sim F^{-\frac{1}{2}}$.
-For large $F$, this section is small, therefore appearing flat, which allows the Euler-Lagrange equations in this region to be simplified by neglecting the curvature of the sphere.
-By rotating $\hat{\mathbf{n}}$ at the defect to the north pole, and assuming a rotationally invariant structure in the vicinity of the defect, we may take $\chi=k\alpha$ in order to describe a $k$-defect.
+In the large-$F$ limit, the core size is found to be independent of $F$.
+Since areas are scaled by $1/F$ in the mapping to the unit sphere according to Eq. \eqref{eq:intMH}, the area corresponding to the image of the core on the sphere is proportional to $F^{-1}$, hence its angular size scales as $\phi\sim F^{-\frac{1}{2}}$ (when $\hat{\mathbf{n}}$ at the defect is rotated to the north pole).
+For large $F$, this region is small and thus approximately flat, allowing us to simplify the Euler-Lagrange equations in this region by neglecting the curvature of the sphere.
+Assuming a rotationally invariant structure in the vicinity of the defect, we may take $\chi=k\alpha$ in order to describe a $k$-defect.
 The approximated Euler-Lagrange equation for $\phi$ is then: